AfraidYetJoyful/ingenium_cartographer/README.md

 Milan's comments are denoted by #MS

 ## Installation Instructions
-  The order of these steps is very important, and not following this order can lead to irreparable problems with the installation.

-0. Download onto your device the following scripts from this branch of the repository: Default_Apps_Installer.sh ; Install_Jazzy.sh ; Install_LIO-SAM.sh .
-Make sure they are in the same directory. [ NOTE: if installing on a device solely for data collection, and not on a device intended for development, use Ubuntu-Core-RPi-Default-Packages-Installer.sh instead of Default_Apps_Installer.sh ]
+0. Download Default_Apps_Installer.sh if you wish to install the developer version, and RPi_Default_Apps_Installer if you wish to install critical dependencies only.

-1. Navigate to that directory in terminal.
-Mark both scripts as executable (either via the "properties" dialog when you right-click or via the chmod +x /path/to/file command)
+1. Navigate to the location of that file in terminal.
+Mark the script as executable using the relevant code snippet:

-2. Run sudo ./Default_Apps_Installer.sh .
-It is recommended that you permit all the packages to install to prevent issues.
-(Note: These scripts work best when run on a fresh reinstall of Ubuntu Desktop 24.04 LTS).
+`chmod +x Default_Apps_Installer.sh`

+`chmod +x RPi_Default_Apps_Installer.sh`

+2. Run ./Default_Apps_Installer.sh or ./RPi_Default_Apps_Installer.sh, depending on which file you downloaded.
+This _will_ prompt sudo--potentially multiple times.
 Among other things, this git repository will be cloned onto your device under ~/Documents/GitHub/ingenium_cartographer

 3. Mark all shell scripts within it as executable files

 ## Instructions for Gathering and Processing Data

 0. Connect your LiDAR Hardware (this is tested with a Velodyne VLP-32C Ultra Puck) and IMU (this is tested with a LORD Microstrain 3DM-GX5-15 and a 3DM-GX5-AR) to the data gathering device (which should have these scripts installed).
-Run ./record_to_bag.sh.
+Run `./record_to_bag.sh`.
 This should procduce a .mcap file in the directory ~/Documents/Data (this will be created automatically by cleanup.sh if it does not yet exist)

-1. On a powerful computer (Raspberry Pi not recommended for this step), run ./process_bag.sh insert_mcap_file_path_here.mcap
+1. On a powerful computer (Raspberry Pi not recommended for this step), run `./process_bag.sh insert_mcap_file_path_here.mcap`

 2.